What’s your first association with the name Gretsch?

 Maybe the Stray Cats megahit “Rock this Town”?
 Or a Gretsch-slinging guitar hero, like Chet Atkins or Malcolm Young?
 Iconic axes like the White Falcon or the 6120 Western Orange?
 Lots of possibilities, but few probably think immediately of Gretsch’s guitar amplifiers… or is it?

-Gretsch amps certainly have their following.
+Gretsch amps certainly have their following though.
 Take the posh Gretsch G6163 Executive, which is featured on the front cover of “365 Guitars, Amps & Effects You Must Play” by Dave Hunter (2013).
-Out of 365 options, that very Executive – accompanied by a White Falcon – was selected!
-Oh, but wait… did you just say that the White Falcon was selected and that the Executive was just chosen as its humble companion?
+Out of 365 options, that very Executive – accompanied by a White Falcon – was selected.
+But wait… did you just say that the White Falcon was selected and that the Executive was just chosen as its humble companion?

 Anyway, run a quick web search for “Gretsch Executive”, or “Gretsch Playboy”, and you will find out that there are actually two different versions of these amps.
 Brown vinyl versions, with arrow-shaped speaker grilles, and similarly-named models that came in grey “rhino-hide” tolex.
 The latter have a speaker cloth that elegantly folds around the righthand edge of the cabinet.
 These two versions obviously differ from each other in many respects.
 There is one thing they have in common though: neither of them was ever built at the actual Gretsch factory!
 The brown versions were Fender-inspired and built by Victoria amps in the USA, in 2005 and a couple of years thereafter.
 The grey rhino-hide versions were built at Valco in the 1960s – this blog is about one of those: the Gretsch 6162.